ARM-software/bob-build/docs/module_types/common_module_properties.md

 ----
 ### **bob_module.build_wrapper_deps** (optional)
-Files that the wrapper depends on.
+Files that the build wrapper depends on.

+These dependenencies are relative to the base source directory (not the directory in which the module is defined).

 ----
 ### **bob_module.forwarding_shlib** (optional)